rohitcolaco/grizzly-web-service/README.md

-Java webservice using a lightweight Grizzly + Jersey setup.
+Java web service (configured as a micro service) using a lightweight Grizzly + Jersey setup.

 Run this via Main.main()